 “Great build, easy takedown, solid lines, looks great.
 It competes with more expensive bows in quality and accuracy.”

 It’s easy to shoot, without feeling like a toy.
 At 62” long, this takedown is designed perfectly for those new to the sport, who are working to build their stance and develop their shooting ability.
-“Best bow for a novice.
-The pull is clean, fires very smoothly, easy to set up, and it fires very smoothly.
+It pulls cleanly, it’s easy to set up, and it fires very smoothly.
 We also love how sturdy this one is.
 It can handle the knocks and jolts of the learning curve.

 You can change out the limbs.
 That makes the Sage a perfect choice for beginning archers, or younger hunters who need a bow that will grow with them.
 The factory limbs are made from maple and fiberglass, and come in a range of options between 25-60 pound limbs.
 It’s easy to find a weight to suit any archer, no matter size of strength.
 That’s why when you’re browsing through archery forums, you will find that easily 3 out of 5 experts cite the Samick Sage as the ideal choice for new archers.

 The swappable limbs also make this a versatile choice for experienced hunters, who want to hunt different sorts of game or shoot at various distances.